 He lost a button from his overcoat when it caught on the drug store’s rear screen door.
 Detectives found it the next morning.
 They took it around clothing stores in town, asking who had bought the kind of coat it came off.
 Louis was arrested by sundown.

 Louis’ mug shot lay on file for twenty years, until the first Monday in 1956, when it was replaced by one that was taken after he crashed his car into two parked cars on West Washington street.
 He was fined for operating a motor vehicle while intoxicated.

-Louis’s sense of civic responsibility survived his later relocation to Miami.
-In 1966, he was on a committee that organised a picnic for the 266 former New Castle families who had settled in Florida but missed their old Pennsylvania home.
-On 21 October, more than 600 people turned up at East Greynolds park, outside Miami, to play games and mingle in the hope of finding someone they knew or who might remember their families.
-Although it rained for much of the day, things seem to have gone pretty well, and a “New Castle day in Florida” picnic was held every year for the rest of the 1960s.
-The banners above the park, and the bumper stickers on the cars, read, “I’m from New Castle, Pa, and Proud of it.”
+Louis moved to Florida the following year.
+In 1966, he joined a committee that organised a picnic for two hundred and sixty-six former New Castle families who had settled there.
+On the twenty-second of October, more than six hundred people turned up at East Greynolds park, outside Miami, in the hope of finding someone they knew or who might remember their families.
+There were games and a barbecue.
+The Mayor of Miami presented a proclamation.
+Awards were given out to the earliest settler, the newest settler, the oldest woman and the largest family (ten children).
+It rained for much of the day.
+The banners above the entrance to the park and the bumper plates on the cars read, “We’re from New Castle, PA, and Proud of it.”

 Things went pretty well.
 A “New Castle day in Florida” picnic was held every year for the rest of the sixties.